 Most of our peaches are sold wholesale, but we save some for you!
-Retail orders can be placed via email only (firstname.lastname@example.org).
-Peaches can also be found at the farmstand when it is open, beginning August 13 this year.
+Peaches can be found at the farmstand when it is open, current hours are shown here.

 There are many varieties of peaches.
-Ours include early peaches, mostly “cling” varieties (the pit holds onto the flesh of the fruit) and later peaches, mostly “freestone” (the pit can be separated from the fruit easily).
+Ours include white peaches as well as yellow early peaches, mostly “cling” varieties (the pit holds onto the flesh of the fruit) and later yellow peaches, mostly “freestone” (the pit can be separated from the fruit easily).

 All of our peaches are sold within 48hrs of being picked, so you know you’ll always get the freshest fruit available.

-If you are interested in ordering peaches by email, please contact the farmer at email@example.com.
+If you are interested in ordering peaches by email, please contact the farm manager at firstname.lastname@example.org.

-On Sundays during September and October we open to the public for "pick-your-own" apples as well as the opportunity to buy fresh produce of anything in season which the farmer picks within hours of you buying for the freshest taste.
+On Sundays during September and October we open to the public for "pick-your-own" apples as well as the opportunity to buy fresh produce of anything still in season.
+The farmer picks the other produce within hours of the stand opening for the freshest taste.
 We grow many varieties of apples to stretch our harvesting season.
 In early September you can pick Macintosh and Gala, while Granny Smith and Stayman Winesaps are available later in the season.
 We suggest coming out every few weeks to try the different varieties.
 Each variety is unique but they subtly vary by the season with the differences in rainfall and temperature.
+Our apple varieties include Gala, McIntosh, Macoun, Granny Smith, Stayman Winesap, Laura Red Delicious, Red Delicious, Golden Delicious, Jonalicious, Fuji, Candy Crisp, Empire and Jersey Mac.
 Note how they taste different than grocery store versions as well!